AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Ensure that your presentation has a logical sequence and smooth transitions between slides.

-### (Optional) Exercise - Send a draft for review
+### Task 6: Send a draft for review (Optional)

-Once you're satisfied with your presentation, use Copilot in Outlook to draft an email to your manager for review.
+In this task, you will use Copilot in Outlook to draft and send an email to your manager, sharing your presentation and requesting feedback.

 1. Launch Microsoft Outlook from your browser [outlook.office.com](https://outlook.office.com).